-Trailblazer Universities will become leaders in research commercialisation, with dedicated investment in strategic priority areas.
-Each Trailblazer University will receive $50 million, which will be matched by university and industry partners.
+Over four years, six Australian universities will become leaders in research commercialisation, with dedicated investment in priority areas.
+Each Trailblazer university will receive $50 million, which will be matched by university and industry partner contributions.

-The total funding includes $45 million for participating universities to partner with Commonwealth Scientific and Industrial Research Organisation (CSIRO), to access specialist equipment and expertise to support delivery of their projects and boost their research translation and commercialisation capabilities at speed.
+The total funding includes $45 million for participating universities to partner with Commonwealth Scientific and Industrial Research Organisation (CSIRO), which will provide them with access to specialist equipment and expertise to support the delivery of their projects.

 About the Program

-The Trailblazer Universities Program will be comprised of a select group of six universities with dedicated investment to accelerate Australia’s innovation agenda at-speed and at-scale.
-Participating universities will demonstrate:
+The Trailblazer Universities Program is led by six select universities with dedicated investment to accelerate Australia’s innovation agenda at speed and at scale.
+Trailblazer universities are demonstrating:

-- Commitment to boosting world-leading capability in a strategic priority area (defence, space, food and beverage, recycling and clean energy, and resources technology and critical minerals technology)
+- commitment to boosting world-leading capability in a priority area, including, defence, space, food and beverage, recycling and clean energy, and resources technology and critical minerals technology,

 Trailblazer universities were selected through a competitive two-stage application process.